Should I set up a family trust?

 Family trusts protect your business assets

 If you run a business from a family trust, you can set up a company to act as the trustee.
-The trustee company gives you access to the limited liability advantages of a company structure, and gains you the tax flexibility advantages of a family trust.
+The trustee company gives you access to the limited liability advantages of a company structure and gains you the tax flexibility advantages of a family trust.

 Family trusts protect your investment assets

 If there are significant investment assets involved in your business, a family trust can offer secure protection for them, as these assets won’t be held in your personal name.
-A family trust is a separate legal entity, meaning you can access a certain level of protection if you face financial difficulty or legal action.
+Your trust is a separate legal entity, meaning you can access a certain level of protection if you face financial difficulty or legal action.

 Disadvantages of family trusts

-One of the main disadvantages to a family trust is that you can’t add people outside your family, and you can’t add additional shareholders.
+One of the main disadvantages of a family trust is that you can’t add people outside your family, and you can’t add additional shareholders.
 Therefore, if you plan to run your business from a family trust and desire to grow your business beyond your family in the future, then a family trust may be a significant disadvantage.

 Family trusts do not scale well